 Using allegory is a beautiful way to capture complex truths (such as in C.S.
 Lewis’s Chronicles of Narnia), but the key word is Truth.
-To represent the holy triune God as human is not only unbiblical (in the Bible, only God the Son becomes incarnate), much of what the dialogue suggests about God is also in direct opposition to Scripture (for a brief but excellent article on this topic, I recommend Hank Hanegraaff’s “How Should a Christian Think about The Shack?”
-For a more in-depth review, I recommend the article by R. Albert Mohler Jr.) Many have claimed that the book has drawn them closer to God, but which god?
+To represent the holy triune God as human is not only unbiblical (in the Bible, only God the Son becomes incarnate – and in doing so, He never ceases being the eternal Son of God), but much of what the dialogue suggests about God is also in direct opposition to Scripture.
+Yet many have claimed that the book has drawn them closer to God.
+But which god?

-Now, back to The Shack and its theology.
-Some have proposed that to watch the movie would be helpful to provide an open door for theological discussions.
-While God most certainly can use anything to accomplish His purposes, applying the same logic would also tell us that watching 50 Shades of Grey may open a door for a discussion about godly relationships.
-Therefore, even when we have the best of intentions, we need to humbly assess ourselves to ensure our decisions are aligned with God’s Spirit and to remember that at times, “There is a way that seems right to a man, but its end is the way to death.“ (Proverbs 14:12).
+Some have proposed that watching the movie The Shack would be helpful to provide an open door for theological discussions.
+While God most certainly can use anything to accomplish His purposes, applying the same logic might also suggest that watching 50 Shades of Grey may open a door for a discussion about godly relationships.
+Even when we have the best of intentions, we need to humbly assess ourselves to ensure our decisions are aligned with God’s Spirit and to remember that at times, “There is a way that seems right to a man, but its end is the way to death.“ (Proverbs 14:12).

 Nevertheless, we know that even secular movies can inspire unbelievers to seek the Truth – and for this I rejoice!
 And if you find that God is using your attendance at the movie to share Truth, I pray something in this article is helpful in that endeavor.
 However, for me, my personal convictions prevent me from supporting the movie.

-Yet there are times when God may call His servants (one example being pastors) to be informed of false teaching in order to expose it and protect those whom God has entrusted to their care, but for many of us, we would be wise to heed Scripture’s warning, “watch yourselves, or you also may be tempted” and lest we think we are immune, Scripture also reminds us, “The heart is deceitful above all things, and desperately wicked …” (Galatians 6:1; Jeremiah 17:9).
+There are times when God may call His servants (such as pastors) to be informed of false teaching in order to expose it and protect those whom God has entrusted to their care.
+For most, however, we would be wise to heed Scripture’s warning, “watch yourselves, or you also may be tempted.”
+And lest we think we are immune, Scripture also reminds us, “The heart is deceitful above all things, and desperately wicked …” (Galatians 6:1; Jeremiah 17:9).

-While God, in His grace, has revealed Himself to us on some small level for our sake through creation, His Word, and ultimately through the life of His Son – He is altogether above and beyond any mental conception we can possibly conceive of Him.
+God, in His grace, has revealed Himself to us on some small level for our sake through creation, His Word, and ultimately through the life of His Son.
+Nevertheless, He is altogether above and beyond any mental conception we can possibly conceive of Him.
 In the little yet powerful book, “Knowledge of the Holy,” A.W.
 Tozer writes,

 “Among the sins to which the human heart is prone, hardly any other is more hateful to God than idolatry, for idolatry is at bottom a libel on His character.
 The idolatrous heart assumes that God is other than He is—in itself a monstrous sin—and substitutes for the true God one made after its own likeness.”